GatoGraphQL/GatoGraphQL/layers/GraphQLAPIForWP/plugins/graphql-api-for-wp/docs-pro/modules/remove-directive/en.md

 ## Examples

 Let's say we want to retrieve some specific data from an external REST API endpoint, and we don't need the rest of the data.

-We can then:
+We can then use `@remove` to make the response payload smaller, thus boosting performance:

 - Use field `_requestJSONObjectItem` (from the **HTTP Request Fields** module) to connect to the REST API
 - Process this data to extract the needed piece of information (via **Field to Input** and the `_objectProperty` field from **Function Fields**)